marcusoftnet/marcusoftnet.github.io/_posts/2008-04-22-great-silverlight-20-tutorial.md

 ---

 Everybody who knows me knows my feelings on doing complex WebGUI.
-In short i think it is stupid - and also i have never met a developer yet who can show me a robust and simple way of managing the events of a web page.
+In short I think it is stupid - and also I have never met a developer yet who can show me a robust and simple way of managing the events of a web page.
 It is always, always fixes like; hidden fields, setting stuff in prerender etc etc.